-The College's participation in the program enables airmen to complete up to 15 credits of their general education requirements in a single block of five online courses at Thomas Edison State College that may be applied directly to a student's Associate in Applied Science degree at CCAF or a degree at Thomas Edison State College.
-For application and enrollment information please visit: www.tesc.edu/military/air-force/GEM-Program.cfm.
+The University's participation in the program enables airmen to complete up to 15 credits of their general education requirements in a single block of five online courses at Thomas Edison State University that may be applied directly to a student's Associate in Applied Science degree at CCAF or a degree at Thomas Edison State University.
+For application and enrollment information please visit: www.tesu.edu/military/airforce/GEM-Program.cfm.